 If you want to sink your teeth into deep stories and complex settings, you have to look at fantasy book series, including both modern and classic ones.
 And we’re talking about true series—not just trilogies, but book sets that span many entries.

-Here are the best fantasy book series that offer up some of the best fantasy worlds, best fantasy characters, and best fantasy plots.
+Here are the best fantasy book series that offer some of the best fantasy worlds, best fantasy characters, and best fantasy plots.

 While it’s only four books in so far, Brandon Sanderson’s The Stormlight Archive is planned to sprawl a total of 10 volumes by the time it’s finished.
 Each of the already-written books stretch over 1,000 pages, so there’s already plenty to read and consume.